Overnight Dutch Oven French Toast

 Instructions

-1. Line a dutch oven with parchment paper.
-This is optional but makes clean up later easy.
+• Line a Dutch oven with parchment paper.
+This is optional, but makes clean up later easy.

-2. Pour butter, sugar, pecans and half of the syrup into the bottom of the dutch oven.
+• Pour butter, sugar, pecans, and half of the syrup into the bottom of the Dutch oven.

-3. Layer the baguette slices over the sugar & butter mixture.
+• Layer the baguette slices over the sugar and butter mixture.

-4. Whisk together eggs, milk, cinnamon, vanilla and pour over the bread.
+• Whisk together eggs, milk, cinnamon, and vanilla, and pour over the bread.

-5. Place in the refrigerator overnight or for at least 4 hours.
-Tip: on camping trips in the cooler months we simply leave the dutch oven outside (away from animals) in the cold.
+• On camping trips in the cooler months, we simply leave the Dutch oven outside (away from animals) in the cold.

 This recipe was originally shared on Homemade Heather.